roop/roop.github.io/_posts/2017-12-03-introducing-citron.md

 Moreover, we can throw errors from within a rule's code block and those throws would propagate up to one of the two parsing methods.

+**Update:** In Citron 2.0, you can use [error capturing] for more advanced error handling.

+[error capturing]: /citron/error-capturing/

 ### The lexer interface

 Citron offers a simple lexer that can tokenize an input string.